 Gated reverb combines reverb and a noise gate into a single effect.
 Of course, like shimmer, this could also be achieved with two separate effects.

 That being said, gated reverb takes a reverb type (often room or chamber) and cuts off the decay once the reverb body drops below a certain amplitude.

-That’s effectively what a noise gate is designed to do: to mute the signal as soon as it drop below a set amplitude threshold.
-Applying this to reverb offers an abrupt cut off of the reverb at certain amplitude threshold.
+That’s effectively what a noise gate is designed to do: to mute the signal as soon as it drops below a set amplitude threshold.
+Applying this to reverb offers an abrupt cut-off of the reverb at a certain amplitude threshold.

 Gated verb works well on transient signals.
 It’s perhaps most famously heard on snare drums from 1980’s recordings.

 Reverse reverb isn’t really an effect we’ll find on a reverb unit.
 Rather, it’s a mixing effect that takes a recording of a reverb tail and reverses it.